Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 If you use IGV in your publications, you should at cite at least the original publication [(found here)](https://www.nature.com/articles/nbt.1754).

-Other genome broswers do exist and have various strengths/weaknesses.
-For example, the [*UCSC Genome Broswer*](https://genome.ucsc.edu/), is an excellent web-based tool that allows you to perform many of the same visualizations that you would using IGV using your own data, however also provides access to a large collection of hosted datasets.
+Other genome browsers do exist and have various strengths/weaknesses.
+For example, the [*UCSC Genome Broswer*](https://genome.ucsc.edu/), is an excellent web-based tool that allows you to perform many of the same visualizations that you would using IGV using your own data, and also provides access to a large collection of hosted datasets.
 The major advantage of IGV is the ease and speed with which it allows you to explore your own data, which can be slower to explore using a web-based tool.

 ---